-Facebook has launched We Think Digital today, which is an online educational portal aimed at helping people better understand and think critically to make sharing online a thoughtful process.
-Developed in collaboration with experts spread across the Asia Pacific, Facebook aims to be able to 1 million people across 8 countries of the Asia Pacific by 2020, and have made their resources available in 6 different languages for the purpose.
+Facebook has launched.
+We Think Digital today is an online educational portal aimed at helping people better understand and think critically to make sharing online a thoughtful process.
+Developed in collaboration with experts spread across the Asia Pacific, Facebook aims to be able to 1 million people across 8 countries of the Asia Pacific by 2020 and have made its resources available in 6 different languages for the purpose.

 We Think Digital comprises of a series of online tutorials created in collaboration with the following “journalist Saffron Howden, support from TJ Agulto from AHA Behavioral Design; Professor Katherine Chen from National Chengchi University; Associate Professor Michael Dezuanni from the Queensland University of Technology; Dr Damien Spry, Lecturer of Media & Communications at the University of South Australia and Visiting Fellow at Queensland University of Technology’s Digital Media Research Centre; and Chairman Wayne Chau of the Agent of Change Foundation; Executive Director Hamish Curry of the Asia Education Foundation.”
 This list ranges from academicians to representatives from NGOs and civil society organizations across the region who have come together to answer the question: ‘what does it mean to be a Digital Citizen?’